christian-konrad/chronicle-db-on-raft-thesis/src/03b_background_raft.md

 There are some other main differences in the protocol, which are handled in [Main Differences to Paxos](#sec:raft-vs-paxos).

 ...
 The author of raft even uses a visual and interactive game to teach the protocol (TODO link)
+- Secret Lives of Data (show images and reference the page)

 "Every system has a _complexity budget_: the system offers some benefits for its users, but if its complexity outweighs these benefits, then the system is no longer worthwhile."